25 Inspiring Children’s Books About Careers: Career Coach & Mom Approved!

 Did you know that Weird Al Yankovic is a children’s book author?
 True story!

-In a super funny and silly way that has always been Weird Al’s signature, this book teaches kids to bring their imagination to the world of work.
+In a super funny and silly way that has always been Weird Al’s signature, When I Grow Up teaches kids to bring their imagination to the world of work.
 Software Engineers didn’t exist 50 years ago, so why couldn’t whatever amazingly creative idea kids have today really exist in the future?